MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-copilot.md

 [This article is prerelease documentation and is subject to change.]

-The Copilot control is a next-generation AI assistant that makers can add to their canvas apps for end-users.
-This is an AI-powered experience for app users to get insights about the data in their apps through conversation in natural language.
-Makers can add this control to any canvas app and choose what data it can answer questions about.
+The Copilot control is a next-generation AI assistant that can be integrated into canvas apps by makers.
+It enables end users to use a chat experience that is powered by AI.
+This feature allows app users to obtain insights about the data in their apps through natural language conversations.
+Makers can add the control to any canvas app and choose what data it can provide answers for.

 > [!IMPORTANT]
 > - To use this capability your environment must be in the US region.